RobertMrowiec/SurpriseJS/docs/README.md

 ![logo](https://raw.githubusercontent.com/RobertMrowiec/SurpriseJS/master/docs/images/logo-black.png)

 # Overview
-This page will guide You how [`SurpriseJS`](https://www.npmjs.com/package/SurpriseJS) framework works. <br>
+This page will guide You how [`SurpriseJS`](https://www.npmjs.com/package/SurpriseJS) generator works. <br>
 <br>

-SurpriseJS is an open-source JavaScript library / framework which easily generates your Node.js backend with MongoDB database connection with just a few clicks.
+SurpriseJS is an open-source JavaScript library / express bootstrapper which easily generates your Node.js backend with MongoDB database connection with just a few clicks.

 <i> *At this moment it works only with above-mentioned framework and DB, but soon will also work with PostgreSQL and Koa.js.
 Every help is appreciated. </i>

-This framework can generate:
+This library can generate:

 * Core of Node.js application
 * Basic CRUD ( with pagination and filtering )
 * Routes with models
-* Auth (by JsonWebToken) with authorization middleware
+* Auth (by JSONWebToken) with authorization middleware
 * CORS

 ## Prerequisites